-2020, 1st quarter
+2021, 4th quarter

-Prices of old single-family houses fell by 1.1 per cent year-on-year in January to March
+Prices of old single-family houses rose by 3.8 per cent year-on-year in October to December

-In the first quarter of 2020, prices of old single-family houses fell by an average of 1.1 per cent from the previous year in the whole country.
-In Greater Helsinki, prices rose by 16.0 per cent and in the rest of the country they fell by 2.9 per cent.
-Compared with the previous quarter, prices of old single-family houses increased by 0.6 per cent.
-These data derive from Statistics Finland's Index of real estate prices, which is compiled by utilising data from the real estate transaction register of the National Land Survey of Finland.
+In the last quarter of 2021, prices of old single-family houses rose by 3.8 per cent in the whole country from the previous year.
+Compared with the previous quarter, prices of old single-family houses decreased by 1.1 per cent.
+These data derive from Statistics Finland's index of real estate prices, which is compiled by utilising data from the real estate transaction register of the National Land Survey of Finland.
 The statistics cover single-family houses located on own plot.